CRModders/CosmicArchive/README.md

 # Changelogs

+## Pre-Alpha 0.3.11
+- Hotfix to fix the game crashing without an Itch API key

 ## Pre-Alpha 0.3.10
 - Fade-out fog and environmental fog are now two different things
 - Less fog shadow when terrain is higher